stadia/activerecord-mysql2rgeo-adapter/README.md

     record.lonlat = 'POINT(x)'         # sets the value to nil

 If you set the value to an RGeo object, the factory needs to match the factory for the attribute.
-If the factories do not match, activerecord-postgis-adapter will attempt to cast the value to the correct factory.
+If the factories do not match, activerecord-mysql2rgeo-adapter will attempt to cast the value to the correct factory.

     p2 = factory.point(-122, 47)       # p2 is a point in a spherical factory